Vladimir Hachinski: Vascular cognitive impairment

-At the beginning of Hachinski's career, the view prevailed that most dementias were caused by hardened brain arteries (mental deterioration via cerebral atherosclerosis).
-Hachinski showed in 1975 that, in fact, only a small minority of dementias were so-caused, and that most were "multi-infarct dementias" — dementias caused by multiple, small, often imperceptible strokes.
-The terms "vascular dementia" and "vascular cognitive impairment" would later be widely adopted to describe all cognitive impairments "with a vascular component" in order to distinguish them from primary degenerative dementia (i.e., Alzheimer disease and senile dementia) and to emphasize that they are preventable and treatable, insofar as their vascular causes (i.e., atherosclerosis, stroke, etc.) are treatable as well.
-He has offered an explanation for the origin of some of these lesions and associated symptoms through his concept of ambibaric brain.
+At the beginning of Hachinski's career, the view prevailed that most dementias were caused by hardening of brain arteries (cerebral atherosclerosis).
+The hypothesis was that a slow strangulation of the brain's blood supply leads to neuronal death and dementia.
+Hachinski showed in 1975 that, when the dementia was through brain artery disease, most were from "multi-infarct dementias" (his concept) — caused by multiple, small, often symptomless strokes.
+His term "vascular cognitive impairment" would later be widely adopted to describe the vascular component that occurs in most major dementias.
+This is an important concept since stroke doubles the risk of dementia and strokes are treatable and preventable.
+Some dementias are as well.
+He has offered an explanation for the origin of some of these lesions and associated symptoms through his concept of the ambibaric brain.
 He postulates that the brain has two complementary blood pressure systems, one high and one low and disturbances in each lead to different types of preventable lesions.

-At the time, the prevalent view that dementia ensued from the slow strangulation of the brain's blood supply by hardening of the arteries spawned a whole industry of brain vessel "vasodilators".
-He showed that brain blood vessels in dementia were not "hardened" and that "vasodilators" were not only expensive but useless.
-He also developed an eponymic "ischemic score" that continues to be widely used to identify the vascular (treatable and preventable) component of dementia.
-Successfully distinguishing between the two is tremendously important for patient prognosis, as treating the vascular causes of dementias can mitigate their effects.
-The scale is a prolifically cited tool, and has since been validated and optimized for use outside of clinical research settings.
+The hardening of the arteries explanation spawned a whole industry of brain vessel "vasodilators".
+He showed that "vasodilators" were not only expensive but useless.
+He also developed the "Hachinski Ischemic Score" that continues to be widely used to identify the vascular cognitive impairment, a treatable and preventable component of dementia.
+Identifying the vascular component is tremendously important for patient prognosis, as treating the vascular causes of dementias can mitigate their effects.
+The score is cited in the medical literature about once every ten days, and has been validated and optimized for use in clinical practice.